syn990/SYN-OS/SYN-LFS/README.md

 - Installing next to another OS, or onto an encrypted or LVM root.
 The installer takes the whole disk, and there's no initramfs to unlock anything. cryptsetup and LVM are installed, so a second disk can be unlocked by hand.
 - SYN-SHARE: its rsync, Samba, NFS, HTTP, TFTP and netcat services are systemd units.
 - qt5ct and kvantum-qt5.
 Nothing here is built against Qt5; the Qt6 versions of both are in.
-- sof-tools, the debugging tools for the SOF audio firmware.
-The firmware itself is in.
-- OpenRA and Audacity are upstream's AppImages rather than builds from source, for the reasons above.
 - zenity, which Steam uses for some dialogs (GTK4 and libadwaita).
 - Screen sharing out of a browser, which needs xdg-desktop-portal-wlr.
 - A package manager.
 Packages are recorded in `/var/lib/syn-os/pkgs`, but nothing tracks which files each one installed.